Jean-Baptiste Ventura: Later life

 In France, he presented King Louis Philippe with a set of ancient Greek coins which he had unearthed.
 These coins were taken as evidence of Alexander the Great's march through Afghanistan and the Sindh-Punjab region of ancient India.

 In his later years he lost a part of his large fortune in unsuccessful commercial enterprises.
 According to Flaminio Servi, Ventura was baptized toward the end of his life.

+Ventura moved into an estate in Toulouse that had a vineyard amounting to 23 acres.
+He personally resided, with his daughter and Maria Raynal, in a mansion named Château Mandy.
+Anne Ventura was given a pension of 250 rupees per month from the General's income sourced from his jagir in he cis-Sutlej region and taken from the treasury of Lahore.

 He died on 3 April 1858 in Lardenne, near Toulouse, France.

 Awards

-He received the French Legion of Honour from the king Louis Philippe I in 1835.
+He received the French Legion of Honour from the King Louis Philippe I in 1835.

+Monuments

 A monument donated by the Sikh community was inaugurated on May 26, 2019.
 It was placed in Via Ventura in Finale Emilia opposite the house in which the General was born.
-It is a bas-relief which represents Ventura with Maraja Ranjit Singh with dimensions 160x120 cm, sculpted in India.
+It is a bas-relief which represents Ventura with Maharaja Ranjit Singh with dimensions 160x120 cm, sculpted in India.